VeoZaxOfficial/VeoZaxOfficial/README.md

 ## 👋 About me

+Hello Everyone!
-Welcome to my channel!
-I made it to help McPE players who use PocketMine-MP build their own servers.
-I create content about Minecraft, with a focus on guiding people through running servers on PocketMine-MP.

-I also develop helpful plugins and share them with everyone, to make PocketMine-MP servers better.
-My work mainly targets McPE versions **0.14.x**, **0.15.10**, and **1.1.x**.
+I'm VeoZax. i joined GitHub to Help all McPE players who uses PocketMine-MP to make their servers. i create things Related to Minecraft. i Guide about Minecraft Servers which running using PocketMine-MP. i also develop Helpful plugins and share it with everyone that will help to make their PocketMine-MP servers better. i mainly focus on McPE versions from 0.14.x - 0.15.10 - 1.1.x

-On top of that, I make Minecraft animations using **MineImator** just for fun and to entertain people.

 <br/>